michaelcohen716/mitty/README.md

 For now, Moonpay's API only distributes ETH on Ropsten, and we're using DAI.
 To allow users to exchange their newly bought ETH for DAI/TTT, I deployed a [Uniswap exchange on Ropsten](https://ropsten.etherscan.io/address/0xc4659c4dd66d1175d8b3c53b195911ad493bb2eb) for the ETH/TTT pair and added some basic level of liquidity.

 * Try exchanging some ETH for DAI through Mitty and Uniswap.
-The liquidity is still shallow so less than 1 ETH is preferred.
-And then given the network a couple minutes to confirm your exchange.
+The liquidity is still shallow so 0.5 ETH or less is preferred.

+Give the network a couple minutes to confirm your exchange.
+You should see the updated balance shortly.

 <br/>